 By Erika Mazanik, Aurora Historical Society (AHS).
 Hillary House National Historic Site is back open to the public for the summer and it is the perfect time to visit the new exhibit Tennis in Canada: From Early Beginnings to Global Success.
 This exhibition is funded in part by a generous grant allocated by the Toronto 2015 Pan & Parapan American Games Community Celebrations Fund.

-The game of tennis has a long history in Canada, with the first tennis club in Canada starting in Toronto in 1874, after which tennis gained popularity very quickly.
+The game of tennis has a long history in Canada, with the first tennis club in Canada starting in Toronto in 1874, after which it gained popularity very quickly.
 One of the features that contributed to its rapid growth was the appeal it had for all ages and genders.
 Tennis is one of the few competitive sports that included women and children from the outset.
-It truly was a family activity, which is why by the turn of the century, the Hillary family were avid tennis players.
+It truly was a family activity, which is why by the turn of the century, the Hillary family were avid players.

 “Tennis is one of the few competitive sports that included women and children from the outset.”